lukas-zronek/ssh-askpass-mac/README.md

 ![screenshot](https://github.com/lukas-zronek/screenshots/blob/master/ssh-askpass-mac/confirmation.png  "Screenshot of ssh-askpass-mac")

-ssh-askpass-mac was inspired by [ksshaskpass](https://github.com/KDE/ksshaskpass) and should behave like the keychain support prior macOS Sierra.
+ssh-askpass-mac was inspired by [ksshaskpass](https://github.com/KDE/ksshaskpass) and should behave like the keychain support prior to macOS Sierra.

 ## Building and Installation